dildorababaerova/part3a/README.md

 # part3a

-* Create a new template for our application with the npm init command.
+* Create a new template for our application with the npm init command:
--`npm  init`
+`npm  init`

 in package.json => "start": "node index.js",